 Plastic hook removers are an equal mix of corrosion resistance and durability.
-They are not as durable as stainless steel, but share the same corrosion resistance as aluminum.
-Plastic is very affordable, but will need replaced much more often especially if it is left in the sun for any amount of time.
+They are not as durable as stainless steel but share the same corrosion resistance as aluminum.
+Plastic is very affordable but will need to be replaced much more often, especially if it is left in the sun for any amount of time.

 Many fish hook removers are scissor-type which means your hands opening or closing will control the opening and closing of the mechanism on the other end.
 This gives you a good grip and full control.